designmodo/Flat-UI/README.md

 # [Flat UI Free](https://designmodo.github.io/Flat-UI/)

 Flat UI is a beautiful theme for [Bootstrap](http://getbootstrap.com).
-We have redesigned many of its components to look flat in every pixel.
+We have re-designed many of its components to look flat in every pixel.

 To get started, check out [getting started page](https://designmodo.github.io/Flat-UI/docs/getting-started.html) or follow instructions below.